emmaodia/emmaodia/README.md

 ### Hi there 👋

-I currently work as a Developer Relations Engineer at https://covalenthq.com
+I'm a Web3 Developer.
+I write JavaScript and Solidity.
+I'm currently learning Rust.

 <!--
 **emmaodia/emmaodia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.